-We have identified a material weakness in our internal controls over financial reporting, and if we fail to remediate this material weakness and achieve an effective system of internal controls, we may not be able to report our financial results accurately.
-In addition, the trading price of our securities may be adversely affected by a related negative market reaction
+We have identified a material weakness in our internal controls over financial reporting and, if we fail to remediate adequately this material weakness and achieve an effective system of internal controls, we may not be able to report our financial results accurately.
+In addition, the trading price of our securities may be adversely affected by a related negative market reaction.

 As a publicly traded company, we are subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act of 2002.
 We have incurred, and expect to continue to incur, significant continuing costs, including accounting fees and staffing costs, to maintain compliance with the internal control requirements of the Sarbanes-Oxley Act of 2002.
-As described in Item 15, we have identified a material weakness in our internal control over financial reporting with respect to the insufficient segregation of duties within the consolidation process directly linked to the limited size of our finance team.
-Our management has concluded that, as a result, our internal control over financial reporting was not effective as of December 31, 2017.
-Nevertheless, we have concluded that this material weakness did not result in a material misstatement of the consolidated financial statements for the year ended December 31, 2017 or restatement of any prior period previously reported by the Company
+As described in Item 15, we have identified a material weakness in our internal control over financial reporting with respect to the implementation of a new integrated information management system (SAP version 4HANA) which we launched in production on July 1, 2018, and that includes our accounting, as well as our production and inventory processes.
+This material weakness results from several significant deficiencies in the development and change program which, considered in aggregation, gave rise to a material weakness and to the conclusion that our internal control over financial reporting was not effective as of December 31, 2018.
+We also in the past identified a material weakness in our internal control over financial reporting with respect to the insufficient segregation of duties within the consolidation process directly linked to the limited size of our finance team.
+Our management concluded that, as a result, our internal control over financial reporting was not effective as of December 31, 2017.
+This material weakness was remediated as of December 31, 2018.
+Nevertheless, we concluded that neither material weakness resulted in a material misstatement of the consolidated financial statements for the year ended December 31, 2018 or restatement of any prior period previously reported by the Company.

-Although we plan to initiate remediation actions to address this material weakness, as a small company, we may have insufficient personnel to allow us to segregate duties, and consistently execute the Company's internal controls.
+Although we initiated remediation actions to address these material weaknesses, we may not be able to produce adequate additional documentation or correct settings to address deficiencies linked to implementation of above SAP system and, as a small company, we may have insufficient personnel to allow us to segregate duties, and consistently execute the Company's internal controls.